keboola/connection-docs/tutorial/write/index.md

 {: .image-popup}
 ![Screenshot - Select table](/tutorial/write/tableau-select-table-2.png)

-In the next step, you can specify properties of the columns in the target database like name and datatype.
+In the next step, you can specify properties of the columns in the target database, like `Name` and `Data Type`.
 Use the preview column to peek at the column data.
 Click the **Edit Columns** button to change settings.

 {: .image-popup}
 ![Screenshot - Snowflake View Columns](/tutorial/write/snowflake-columns.png)

-Most columns in the `opportunity_denorm` table are strings (characters), start with `Set All Types to:` and select `string` to set them quickly.
+Most columns in the `opportunity_denorm` table are strings (characters).
+Start with `Set All Types to:` and select `string` to set them quickly.
 Then **Preview** the content of each column and set its type accordingly.
-For the purpose of this tutorial, it is enough to set the `amount` column to `number` type.
+For the purpose of this tutorial, it is enough to set the *Amount* column to the type `number`.
 Don't forget to **Save** the settings.

 {: .image-popup}